soisalon/CognateFinder/README.md

 ## References:

 1. Gerard de Melo.
 2014.
-Etymological WordNet: Trac- ing the History of Words.
-In Proceedings of the Ninth International Conference on Language Re- sources and Evaluation (LREC’14), Reykjavik, Ice- land.
+Etymological WordNet: Tracing the History of Words.
+In Proceedings of the Ninth International Conference on Language Resources and Evaluation (LREC’14), Reykjavik, Iceland.
 European Language Resources Association (ELRA).

 2. The research group of Sami language technology at the University of Tromssa. http://giellatekno.uit.no/index.eng.html.